Free shipping on US orders over $50

 Reproduced from Uitto et al. 1989

-The most common glycosaminoglycans (GAGs) in the skin are hyaluronic acid and dermatan sulfate, with chondroiton 4-sulfate and chondroitin-6 sulfate found in smaller amounts.
-GAGs are polysaccharides but can be linked to a protein core, and when so, are called proteoglycans.
+In addition to collagen and elastin, the third component of the ECM is the glycosaminoglycan/proteoglycan macromolecules that account for 0.1–0.3% of the dry weight of the dermis (Thakur et al. 2008).
+The most common glycosaminoglycans (GAGs) in the skin are hyaluronic acid and dermatan sulfate.
 GAGs and proteoglycans can bind a volume of water in the dermis up to 1,000 times the size of the molecule itself!
 (Thakur et al. 2008).
 These play a role in maintaining skin hydration and turgor as well as transport of water-soluble nutritional material in the ECM.

 In addition to collagen and elastin, fibroblasts also secrete GAGs and proteoglycans.
 Hence, again, generally speaking, what's good for collagen production is often also good for production of these hygroscopic GAGs.

-How aging affects ECM
+How aging affects the ECM

+In aging, your dermal fibroblasts produce less and less collagen.
 For example, Varani et al. 2006 found that fibroblasts from older skin produced two thirds less Type 1 procollagen than those from younger skin.
-(Varani et al. 2006, see figure).

 type 1 procollagen production young vs old skin